MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 ## Expectations

 You are expected to watch all lectures and sections, submit eight problem sets, take two quizzes, and submit a final project.

-You are required to work in the lab for some amount of time during the week, as agreed upon with the course coordinator.
-During these hours, teaching assistants are available to answer any questions you may have about the lectures, quizzes or problem sets.
+You are also expected to attend a minimum amount of lab sessions in order to be able to asked questions.

 ## Grades